Sustainable Development Goal 14: Target 14.6: End subsidies contributing to overfishing

 The full title of Target 14.6 is: "By 2020, prohibit certain forms of fisheries subsidies which contribute to overcapacity and overfishing, eliminate subsidies that contribute to illegal, unreported and unregulated fishing and refrain from introducing new such subsidies, recognizing that appropriate and effective special and differential treatment for developing and least developed countries should be an integral part of the World Trade Organization fisheries subsidies negotiation".

 This target has one indicator: Indicator 14.6.1 is the "Degree of implementation of international instruments aiming to combat illegal, unreported and unregulated fishing".

-In December 2016, the US government officially established the Seafood Import Monitoring Program to address illegal, unreported and unregulated (IUU) fishing products entering the market.
-One of the key drivers of global overfishing is illegal fishing.
-It threatens marine ecosystems, puts food security and regional stability at risk, and is linked to major human rights violations and even organized crime.
+Illegal fishing causes many problems and "is linked to major human rights violations and even organized crime".
 The WWF estimates that the global losses of illegal fishing cost up to $36.4 billion each year.

 Negotiations for Target 14.6 were in their final stages to ending harmful fisheries in 2020.
 The deadline was set for June 2020, but due to the COVID-19 pandemic this was delayed, which has caused concerns in regards to the ability to support the fishing sector.
+More recently, The Agreement on Port State Measures target on illegal, unreported and unregulated (IUU) fishing reached 74 parties by the end of 2022.
+Some progress development was seen across 2018-2022 to implement combats against IUU fishing.
+The World Trade Organization Agreement on Fisheries Subsidies, adopted on the 17 June 2022, sets hope for SDG target 14.6 to be met.
+It is required that over two-thirds of states are needed to accept the Agreement; 17 have so far.